sergey-rud/Laravel-tips/README.md

 ### Laravel tips, Development pattern

-* Code style: PSR1/PSR2 with blank line before return statement
+* Code style: PSR1/PSR2 with blank line before return statement (use CTRL+ALT+L before commit)
 * All models should be placed in “models” folder
 * Each class, method and property should have phpDoc description
 * Class description should contains only **magic** fields and methods